cblevins/sp23-dig-stud/_modules/video-editing-1.md

 ## Things to include

-Your goal is to create a short video using the above building blocks that includes the following:
+Your goal is to create a short promo video using the above building blocks that includes the following:

 - Create and save a new project in Adobe Premiere Pro in your `video-editing` folder on your computer
 - Choose **three video clips** recorded by your classmates to include in your promo (you don't have to go through all of them).